jpiercedev/gitthatflow-main/README.md

 - 🌐 **Website Crawling**: Automatically discovers navigation paths and user journeys on any website
 - 🚀 **Smart Limits**: Analyzes up to 30 pages with configurable depth for optimal performance
 - 🤖 **Respectful Crawling**: Honors robots.txt and implements rate limiting
+- 📸 **Screenshot Capture**: Take high-quality screenshots of analyzed websites in desktop and mobile viewports

 ### Unified Visualization
 - 🎯 **Interactive React Flow**: Beautiful, draggable flow diagrams with zoom and pan controls for both analysis types